v0i0/helion/docs/api/exceptions.md

 .. autoclass:: CannotReadDeviceVariableOnHost

    Raised when attempting to read variables defined inside device loops from host context.

+.. autoclass:: DeviceTensorSubscriptAssignmentNotAllowed

+   Raised when attempting to assign to subscript of device tensor.
 ```

 ## Type and Inference Errors